The following is the Gildredge House Admissions Policy for 2018-19.

 The waiting list is the list of children held and maintained by the school when the school has allocated all of its places, on which children are ranked in priority order against the over-subscription criteria.
-Each new application will mean that the list will be ranked again in line with the above criteria.
+Each new application will mean that the list will be ranked again in line with the over-subscription criteria.

 In the event that the year group for which you are applying is full, unsuccessful applicants can apply direct to the school to be placed on the waiting list for that year group.

-The waiting list for children starting or transferring school in the September at the beginning of the Academic year will be maintained until the end of the Autumn Term.
+The waiting list for children starting or transferring school in the September at the beginning of the academic year will be maintained until the end of the Autumn Term.
 From that date on the waiting list for children joining an existing class or age group will run until the end of the full Term in which the application is processed.

 Applicants who wish for their child’s name to remain on the waiting list must make a fresh application at the beginning of each full term.

 In accordance with the law, children with statements of Special Educational Need or an Education and Health Care Plan will be admitted to the school where their statement has specifically named the school as the most appropriate placement.

 In the event that the school receives more applications than there are places, those places will be ranked in accordance with the criteria below:

 - Looked after children (as defined under section 22 of the Children Act 1989) and children who were looked after but ceased to be so because they were adopted or became subject to an Arrangement Order or Special Guardianship Order (Please see Definition of Terms below).

 - Children whose parents are founders of Gildredge House Free School and who have been granted this provision by the Secretary of State for Education.

 - Children of staff (as determined within the Definition of Terms set out below on Pg7) who are employed at the school.